JWT Decoder

 User Authentication

 The most common JWT use case.
-After successful login, the server issues a JWT containing user identity and permissions.
+After successful login via username/password, OAuth2, or OpenID Connect, the server issues a JWT containing user identity (sub claim), permissions, and session metadata.

 Benefits: